malikhan-dev/zenql/README.md

 Lingo is a data querying framework designed to work with a wide variety of structures.
 Inspired by LINQ in C# and Streams in Java, it provides an expressive and flexible approach to processing data in Go.
 For more detailed guidance and examples, please refer to the Wiki section.

+The library provides both reflection-based dynamic querying and type-safe predicate-based querying, allowing developers to choose between ergonomics and performance.

 ### 📚Documentations Available In The Wiki Section.